nashville-software-school/bangazon-inc/book-1-orientation/chapters/TRANSLATE_CSHARP_JAVASCRIPT.md

 ## Part 1

-Work on the **JavaScript to C#** exercises in the repo linked above.
+Work on the **C# to JavaScript** exercises in the repo linked above.

 ## Part 2

-Work on the first three C# to JavaScript exercises in the repo linked above.
+Work on the first three JavaScript to C# exercises in the repo linked above.

 ## Part 3

-Work on the remaining C# to JavaScript exercises in the repo linked above.
+Work on the remaining JavaScript to C# exercises in the repo linked above.